Home

 • Spend quality time with your cat petting her while you gently, soothingly repeat her name over and over.

-These may sound like bribes, and if fact they are.
+These may sound like bribes, and in fact they are.
 In my personal experience with cats over many, many years, it seems that petting and repeating the name over and over works very well.

 Training Your Cat to Come

-Related Topics:
+Related Topics

 • Cats and Dogs - Introducing new cats and dogs to each other.